This site has limited support for your browser. We recommend switching to Chrome, Safari, or Firefox.

 Stifle injuries in horses | Causes, symptoms and treatments

-In this article we look at a common joint condition in horses - stifle injuries.
-We investigate what stifles in horses are, what injuries horses can get with their stifles, the meaning of the term ‘locked stifle’ and try to understand what stifle lameness is and how best to treat the condition.
+We investigate what stifles in horses are, what injuries horses can get with their stifles, the meaning of the term ‘locked stifle’ and try to understand what stifle lameness is and the best treatments for equine stifle injuries.

 Where is a horses stifle?